 And if your floor is letting sound pass even through the rubber mat, MLV, and thick carpet underlay, you’ll have to do some work on it too.
 Basically, you’ll lift the floor until you reach the subfloor.
 Then, you’ll lay down underlayment and a Green Glue and plywood sandwich, and return the hardwood floors.
 I’ve explained this process in more detail and have recommended a few products in my article about floor soundproofing.

-Some Parting Soundproofing Tips for a Quiet Home
+Final Soundproofing Tips for a Quiet Home

 So, that’s about all I know about soundproofing a room.
 Some of these are tried and true tricks I have developed during my own years of switching sleeping arrangements, while others are ones I’ve recently learned.